reso1/MIP-MCPP/README.md

 ## Description

-### 1. The RMMTC MIP Solver
+### 1. The MMRTC MIP Solver
-> The MCPP problem is reduced to the RMMTC problem and then solved with the STC algorithm.
+> The MCPP problem is reduced to the MMRTC problem and then solved with the STC algorithm.
 Please refer to the paper for more details.

 #### Usage
 ```bash